VincentEngel/VES-Image-Compare/README.md

 * Zoom into each image individually

 <b>Comparison modes:</b>

-* Show the images side by side
+* <b>Side by Side:</b> Show the images side by side

-* Place the images behind each other and tap on the screen to quickly switch between them
+* <b>Overlay Tap:</b> Place the images behind each other and tap on the screen to quickly switch between them

+* <b>Overlay Slide:</b> Place the images behind each other and adjust the width of the image in the front

-* Place the images behind each other and adjust the width or transparency of the image in the front
+* <b>Transparent:</b> Place the images behind each other and adjust the transparency of the image in the front

 <b>NO ADS and Privacy friendly.</b> This App does not need access to the internet.
 All information is saved locally in your Apps Cache and can be deleted at any time through your Device Settings.

 ## Download